 Simultaneously, they both said: “Existence.”
-And busted out laughing.
+And burst out laughing.

 The warriors regarded them with polite puzzlement, but Krul’Dar was different; he felt a deep nagging at the edges of his mind, something wondrous and wordless and utterly transcendent…

-Wodec spoke again.
-“We need help, Alantil.
-My magic is powerful, but I cannot traverse the dimensional bleed.”
+Wodec said, “We need help, Alantil.
+My magic is potent, but I cannot traverse the dimensional bleed.”

-Krul’Dar spoke without intending to: “That its inhabitants would work so hard only to trap themselves within a prison—a prison formed from meaningless perpetuation.”
+Krul’Dar spoke without intending to: “Their inhabitants work so hard to stay within a prison—a prison formed from meaningless perpetuation.”

 “Ah.”
-Alantil nodded knowingly.
+Alantil’s eyes lit up.
 “You speak of the corporate life.
-Judge not, Chronicler, for you were blessed; raised with a purpose that spoke to your heart.
+Judge not, Chronicler, for you were blessed: raised with a purpose that spoke to your heart.
 As fragments of the True, we each choose our own path.
 First World Earthlings have simply chosen a different route.”

 Alantil fixed him with a stern look.
 “You could.
 You’re no different than any one of them.”

 Krul’Dar fell silent.
-The shiver of revulsion condensed into a thick ball of dread that lay heavy and cold in the pit of his stomach.
+His revulsion condensed into a thick ball of dread that lay heavy and cold in the pit of his stomach.